vscosta/yap/docs/sphinx/source/md/modules.md

 may also define a list of predicates that are _exported_, that is, visible to other modules.

-The main predicates in the module system are:
+The main predicates/directives in the module system are:

   * module/2 associates a source file to a module.
 It has two arguments: the name of the new module, and a list of predicates exported by the module.